Taboola: Yahoo partnership

 On November 28, 2022, Taboola announced that it had signed a 30-year, exclusive commercial agreement with Yahoo!.
 Under the deal, Taboola will exclusively power native advertising on all of Yahoo's digital properties globally, such as Yahoo!
 Finance, Yahoo!
 Sports, Yahoo!
 News, AOL and Engadget, with Taboola Ads also available to buy through the Yahoo DSP.
 Yahoo is receiving 24.99% of Taboola's total issued and outstanding shares as part of the agreement, as well as one representative on the Taboola Board of Directors.

+In early 2025, Taboola shifted its focus to becoming a performance advertising engine.
+In February 2025, the company launched Realize, a performance marketing platform designed to deliver measurable outcomes like lead generation and purchases across premium publisher and OEM inventory.
+In April 2026, the company launched Realize+, an AI-powered ad optimization system, Decision Engine, including an autonomous ad creative and management feature, Element Generator, to automate campaign adjustments.